Domestic Battery Illinois

 Domestic Battery in IL

 Anytime you or your loved ones are on the receiving end of domestic battery, the situation could be dangerous.
 This is also true if you are perceived to be on the giving end.
-In fact, even if you feel you did nothing wrong, you could still be charged with domestic battery as class a misdemeanor or a felony.
+In fact, even if you feel you did nothing wrong, you could still be charged with domestic battery as a class A misdemeanor or a felony.

 Fighting Aggravated Domestic Battery Charges

 With its broad legal definition in the law, you could be charged with aggravated domestic battery even if you believe you did nothing wrong.
-In fact, even the lightest touch that results in no injury could still be considered battery.
+In fact, even the lightest touch that results in no injury could still be considered a battery.

 A range of legal scenarios may result in a person being charged with domestic battery.
 Some of these may occur even if there is no physical contact and the alleged victims suffered no harm from a domestic battery.
 Examples include, but are not limited to, the following:

 - Punching, kicking, or shoving

 - or receiving firearms in violation of the federal Gun Control Act.